tj-tusharjain/azure-compute-docs/articles/virtual-machines/monitor-vm-reference.md

 ### VM availability metric (preview)
 The VM availability metric is currently in public preview.
 This metric value indicates whether a machine is currently running and available.
 You can use the metric to trend availability over time and to alert if the machine is stopped.
 VM availability displays the following values.

+The VM availability metric is computed based on an aggregate of different signals from the host.

 To learn how to use the VM availability metric to monitor Azure Virtual Machine availability, see [Use Azure Monitor to monitor Azure Virtual Machine availability](flash-azure-monitor.md).